 What have great philosophers such as Bertrand Russell, George Berkeley, Lewis Carroll, and Charlie Chan said about logic, fallacies, and the importance of logical thinking in life.
-The quotations are arranged in chronological order, from top to bottom.
+The quotations are arranged in alphabetical order by author, from top to bottom.
 Click on the author's name in the Index below to go directly to that author's quote.
 If you know of a good quote that should be here, please send it to the Fallacy Files.

 Without a popular assembly taking an effective part in the government and publishing its debates, and without free discussion through the medium of the press, there is no demand for fallacies.
 Fallacy is fraud; and fraud is useless when everything is done by force.

 Source: Jeremy Bentham, Bentham's Handbook of Political Fallacies (Apollo Editions, 1971), p.
 246.

 Surely it wouldn’t be such a deplorable loss of time if a young gentleman [or young lady] spent a few months [or a few years] on the much despised and decried art of Logic―a surplus of logic is by no means the prevailing nuisance of this age!